iominh/minhongrails.github.io/_posts/2013-05-25-mysql-play-and-scala.md

 Out of the box it comes initialized with an H2 in-memory database, which is great for starting out because it requires no setup.

-However, for production, most users will want to move towards an actual database such as MySQL, Postgres, or anything else, since H2 does not persist data in between reloads of the server (imagine a server crash or simply updating your application -- you'll lose all your data!).
+However, for production, most users will want to use an actual database such as MySQL, Postgres, or anything else, since H2 does not persist data in between reloads of the server (imagine a server crash or simply updating your application -- you'll lose all your data!).